NibbledBit/pfp-squared/README.md

 # Pretty Fucking Plain Profile Pictures
 ## PFP<sup>2</sup>

-PFP<sup>2</sup> is a project that enables people to generate, mint and own their own profile picture on the Ethereum Blockchain
+PFP<sup>2</sup> is a project that enables people to generate, mint and own their own profile picture on the Ethereum Blockchain, purchase an algorithm built profile picture, or commision a completely bespoke low range ID and profile picture.

 | Tiers | | | |
 | --- | --- | --- | --- |